-The exhibit title Arctic Visions: ‘Away then Floats the Ice-Island’ is drawn from the text of a core artifact in this exhibit, William Bradford’s elephant folio entitled The Arctic Regions: Illustrated with Photographs Taken on an Art Expedition.
-(Exhibit dates: April 26, 2013 – October 24th, 2014)
+The exhibition title Arctic Visions: ‘Away then Floats the Ice-Island’ is drawn from the text of a core artifact in this exhibition, William Bradford’s elephant folio entitled The Arctic Regions: Illustrated with Photographs Taken on an Art Expedition.
+(Exhibition dates: April 26, 2013 – October 24th, 2014)

 Published in London in 1873, principally sponsored by Queen Victoria, an estimated 300 volumes were printed.
 Three are owned locally, one here at the Museum, one belonging to the Millicent Library in Fairhaven, and one at the New Bedford Free Public Library.

-This exhibit, using the rich Arctic and ethnographic collections of this Museum and through partnerships with other institutions and individuals, explores the intersections between art, science and exploration.
+This exhibition, using the rich Arctic and ethnographic collections of this Museum and through partnerships with other institutions and individuals, explores the intersections between art, science and exploration.

 On display are a variety of Bradford’s works, ranging from sketches, drawings, and some of his most well-known paintings, to the original Arctic Regions and its digital facsimile.
 The diverse media represented clearly demonstrates the depth and strength of the Museum’s Bradford holdings, and also reflects the generosity of numerous donors and lenders to it.